Application deadline: April 5, 2021, for spring 2022.

-CSREA invites artists, media makers, and writers whose work focuses on race, ethnicity, and/or indigeneity in the United States to apply to be a Practitioner Fellow for the Spring 2022 academic semester.
+CSREA invites artists, media makers, and writers whose work focuses on race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts, to apply to be a Practitioner Fellow for the Spring 2022 academic term.

 Fellows will have access to Brown University resources and are invited to contribute to the academic community.
 There will be opportunities to present work-in-progress in a campus-wide public lecture or performance.
-Projects should focus at least in part on issues of race, ethnicity, and/or indigeneity in the United States, or U.S.-related transnational contexts.
+Projects should focus at least in part on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.
 Fellows are expected to cover their own expenses (including health benefits) for the duration of their appointment.

 - Awardees receive a $10,000 stipend for a semester-long fellowship and have access to up to $1,500 each in research/project funds

-- Required attendance at virtual Practitioner Fellows Workshop (5-7 sessions during the Spring 2022 semester, depending on size of cohort)
+- Required attendance at virtual Practitioner Fellows Workshop (number of sessions to be determined)